axllent/mailpit-website/content/docs/configuration/runtime-options.md

 {{< option flag="database" env="MP_DATABASE" added="v1.16.0" >}}
 Specify the local database filename to store persistent data.
 The default is a local temporary file which is auto-deleted when Mailpit exists.
-You can optionally use a remote rqlite database by specifying a "http address". ([See docs](../email-storage/)).
+You can optionally use a remote rqlite database by specifying a "http address" ([see docs](../email-storage/)).
 {{< /option >}}

 {{< option flag="label" env="MP_LABEL" added=" v1.18.7" >}}